 RIMS records schedule DAA-0237-2021-0009-006 is in draft.
-The agency proposes to maintain the records for six years after rules have been published and will maintain the record permanently until schedule is approved.
-AES records are maintained in accordance NC1-237-77-3, Approved December 1977, External Relations Records Schedule Summary.
-Regional Airworthiness Directives Dockets and Regional Airspace Dockets are duplicate copies of the original dockets that originate in regional offices and are destroyed in agency when no longer needed for reference.
-Washington and regional transmittal files, and non-codified items, such as notices of meetings, delegations of authority, organizational statements, certification requests, and similar material are destroyed when no longer needed for reference; and NC1-237-83-1, Approved November 1983, Rules and Regulations Records, item 12b: Exemption Dockets (non-medical).
-Records are transferred to Federal Records Center five years after termination date.
+The agency proposes to maintain the records for six years after rules have been published and will maintain the record permanently until a schedule is approved.
+Additionally, RIMS maintains records in accordance with NC1-237-83-1, Approved November 1983, Rules and Regulations Records, item 12b: Exemption Dockets (non-medical).
+Records are transferred to the Federal Records Center five years after the termination date.
 Federal Records Center destroys five years later.